kavir-bheeroo/PaymentGateway/README.md

 - BankSimulator API mocks an acquirer and sends a successful or failed response based on the amount being passed.
 - Payment details are stored in the database and can be queried.
 - Created resource link available in create payment response.
+- Card numbers are encrypted using AES and masked when returned by the API.

 # Technologies used
 - ASP.NET Core 2.2